-Management is currently monitoring the transition to alternative rates and is not expected to have a significant impact on the interim consolidated financial statements.
+Management successfuly transitianed to alternative rates and there is no significant impact on the interim consolidated financial statements.

-5.4 Capital Management
+5.4 Capital management

 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 Capital consists of ordinary shares, share premium, reserves, retained earnings and non-controlling interest of the Group.
 The Board of Directors monitors the return on capital as well as the level of dividends to ordinary shareholders.
 The Group's net debt to equity ratio at the reporting date was as follows: